Martin-Gleiss/smartvisu/trunk/readme.txt

     6. If you need to change the design, use a "visu.css" - stylesheet file in your project-directory.
-		If you wand to develop own widgets, also place them in your directory.
+		If you want to develop your own widgets, also place them in your directory.
-		Name a the javascript-file (if you need on) to "visu.js" and it will be included automatically.
-Name the file with the widgets e. g. "custom.html"
+		Name the javascript-file (if you need one) to "visu.js" and it will be included automatically.
+Name the file with the widgets e.g. "custom.html"

     7. Test your page with:
         http://localhost/smartVISU/index.php?page=mypage
-        Note: replace "localhost" with your hostname from your server
+        Note: replace "localhost" with the hostname from your server

     8. Create all pages you need